 When I watered my plants on Saturday morning I often wondered if it would be possible to sell the excess plants from a website.
 Gradually I became convinced that an SBI site on aloe vera would be a good way to test it's powers.

 In January of 2007 my father came down with a fast type of lung cancer.
 He passed away four days after his 91st birthday in February.
 Then my life swung into five intense and physically and emotionally exhausting months as I had to wrap up Dad's estate and prepare the house for sale and then the estate auction.
 At the same time I was hunting for a new home, and trying to find ways to support myself fully.
 I was able to get an advance/loan on my coming inheritance, which I used as a down payment on a wee tiny ol' house in Saskatoon.
 It needed lots of cleaning, fixing and preparation too, before I moved into it.
 And more work after that!

-I had some clients for web design and volunteered at Impact Canada Ministries Inc, (formerly Western Tract Mission Inc), so I kept very busy.
+I had some clients for web design and volunteered at Impact Canada Ministries Inc, (when it was still Western Tract Mission Inc), so I kept very busy.
 I had to juggle my schedule to fit in some hours to work on this site and bring it to a place where it will bless and provide for me.
 Because I had taught myself web design from raw HTML coding, and because SBI! is built so that you don't need any knowledge of HTML, I had a slow spell as I adjusted some of the habits and methods I've used on my other sites, but I'm determined to follow the Guide, and do this right.